zeynepaltin0/dsa210project/README.md

 + Deleted unmatched rows after merging.
 + Converted the data into the  appropriate format.

++ *This data set went through a second preprocessing for machine learning methods later on*

 **Visualization Techniques**
 + Univariate Analysis:
   + Histogram for suicide rate (per 100k) frequency distribution.